apache/spark/docs/sql-ref-identifier.md

 {% highlight sql %}
 { letter | digit | '_' } [ , ... ]
 {% endhighlight %}
 Note: If `spark.sql.ansi.enabled` is set to true, ANSI SQL reserved keywords cannot be used as identifiers.
-If `spark.sql.ansi.enabled` is set to false (this is the default), strict-non-reserved keywords cannot be used as table aliases.
-Please refer to [ANSI Compliance](sql-ref-ansi-compliance.html) for a complete list of the keywords.
+For more details, please refer to [ANSI Compliance](sql-ref-ansi-compliance.html) for a complete list of the keywords.

 #### Delimited Identifier